nssathish/S.T.A.R.K/README.md

 # S.T.A.R.K

-A local Microsoft Teams bot (RAG based AI agent) named Stark that uses OpenAI and Pinecone to answer questions from Docusaurus docs.
+A local Microsoft Teams bot (RAG based AI agent) named Agent that uses OpenAI and Pinecone to answer questions from Docusaurus docs.

 # Teams Development